xma711/notebook/linux/multi-boot/grub2/README.md

 5. whichever way, i can log in to gentoo again, and then install archlinux to sda6 following https://wiki.archlinux.org/index.php/Install_from_Existing_Linux. then i can add archlinux to either gentoo's grub or ubuntu's grub, depending on which will be used as default.

-in summary, i have to install the kernel (/boot) and filesystem in a new partition and then i just add the new os to one of the grub in the default system. however, only one grub in one os will be used.
+In summary, i have to install the kernel (/boot) and filesystem in a new partition and then i just add the new os to one of the grub in the default system. however, only one grub in one os will be used.

 Reference:
 http://ubuntuforums.org/showthread.php?t=1739833